 It is a classic from the playbook of Iran’s tributaries—notably Bashar al-Assad and the Hizballah.
 Enrage the other communities by monopolising power and murdering those who complain about it, and then keep killing.
 Refuse every off-ramp: double-down, and double-down again, radicalising opponents, and (most importantly) your own supporters by frightening them with the prospect of annihilation that closes down dissent and rallies them behind the leader.
 An Iraqi Shi’ite who acknowledges Maliki’s fault for this crisis illustrates the point: “Maliki should resign.
 He is responsible for this.
 But … [h]ow could we change leaders at a time like this?”

 The immediate effort should be to empower the Peshmerga to ensure they can continue to defend themselves against ISIS and the Iranian-backed government and help them with the refugees that have now descended on Kurdistan.
-I worried that the Kurds would seize Kirkuk, which they have now done, and which it still worries me will bring further bloodshed on the Kurds.
+I worried that the Kurds would seize Kirkuk, which they have now done, and it still worries me this will bring further bloodshed on the Kurds.
 But there is no way back: they will not surrender the city and we should not pressurise them to.
-Treated abysmally by the West since the demise of the Ottoman Empire, and treated terribly by an Obama administration that has heretofore wanted to flatter the Iranian-allied Maliki government more than stick up for America’s reals friends in Erbil, there should be no further miscommunication on whose side the United States is on.
-The Kurds—showing that regime-change came too late, not too hastily— seized the chance for democracy and prosperity offered by their liberation from Saddam’s rule a full twelve years before the rest of the country.
+Treated abysmally by the West since the demise of the Ottoman Empire, and treated terribly by an Obama administration that has heretofore wanted to flatter the Iranian-allied Maliki government more than stick up for America’s reals friends in Erbil, there should be no further miscommunication about whose side the United States is on.
+The Kurds—showing that regime-change came too late, not too hastily—seized the chance for democracy and prosperity offered by their liberation from Saddam’s rule a full twelve years before the rest of the country.
 They were made a promise in 1920 of Statehood that was annulled when the Kemalists overturned the verdict of the Great War.
 Now we have closed a circle: the Kurds have a State and with Kirkuk they have the resources to maintain it.
 If they ask for American recognition of an independent State they should have it.

 The other crucial elements of this are arming the Syrian rebellion, the only on-the-ground force with a record of any success against ISIS.
 “There is a recognition that you can’t just look at this in a silo,” a senior administration official was quoted saying in the Wall Street Journal.
 “It’s not just focused on Iraq.”
 Well spotted.
 But that’s an insight that should have come 39 months ago.
 The Syrian crisis was never containable, and while Iraqi internal dynamics are key in Iraq’s present woes, it is foolish to think the Syrian crisis’ impact is not important.
 Since ISIS already have MANPADS—and ISIS, the Qaeda affiliates, and Hizballah have 6,000 between them worldwide—the downside risk of supplying two-dozen of these weapons systems to vetted Syrian rebel groups is so vanishing small as not to be worth consideration.
 The rebellion should finally be given the power to bring down the Bashar regime: this will remove a key pillar of legitimation for ISIS in the Fertile Crescent, allow a nation-wide turn on ISIS that would cripple them across the region, help lessen the death toll in Syria by removing aerial and chemical attacks on civilians, and damage Iran’s regional standing.
 You can’t ask for more from a single policy.